shscoding/shscoding.github.io/_posts/2021-07-25-data-visualization-with-plotly.md

 {% include video id="rhgwIhB58PA" provider="youtube" %}

 One of the best ways to support an idea is with data evidence in the form of some graph.
-For example, if you wanted to argue that dogs are better pets than cats, you could make a bar graph of
+For example, if you wanted to argue that dogs are better pets than cats because more people have a dog as a pet, you could make a bar graph of the number of households with dogs compared to the number of households with cats.